vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

 `ct monitor` *id*
   Monitor state changes of container *id* and print them on standard output.
-  If global option `-p`, `--parsable` is used, the state changes are reported in JSON.
+  If global option `-j`, `--json` is used, the state changes are reported in JSON.

 `ct wait` *id* *state...*